isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2026.md

 <p>To be updated.</p>
 <h4>9.
 Appeals for Transfer</h4>
 <p>For appeals due to serious medical conditions, please refer to <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer" rel="noopener nofollow" target="_blank">MOE webpage here</a>.</p>
-<p>If you wish to apply for transfer due to non-medical reasons, please click&nbsp;
+<p>If you wish to apply for transfer due to non-medical reasons, please click&nbsp;here
-<a href="https://go.gov.sg/2025stctransfer" rel="noopener noreferrer nofollow" target="_blank">here</a>&nbsp;to complete the FormSG and submit it by <strong>[TBC]</strong><em>.</em> Please
-note that your child needs to meet our school’s admission criteria and our school must have available vacancies, for her to be considered for the place.</p>
+[TBC] to complete the FormSG and submit it by [TBC]<em>.</em> Please note that your child needs to meet our school’s admission criteria and our school must have available vacancies, for her to be considered for the place.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>